raspberrypilearning/cd-intermediate-html-css-sushi/en/step_4.md

 ![](images/ColorNamesHex.png)

-HEX codes allow you to mix any colour, even if it's not on any list of colours.
+Colour codes allow you to mix any colour, even if it's not on any list of colours.

 + Try making up your own colour code.
 It must start with a `#`.
 This tells the browser that it is a HEX code instead of a colour name.
 The rest of the code is made up of six characters.
 They can be  any number from **0-9** and any letter from **A-F**.